Business With Purpose

 Pretty Beach House is set in the heart of Bouddi National Park, among ancient native angophoras and eucalypts, atop a Hawksbury sandstone bluff, with views to the sea over ancestral Darkinjung lands.

 Given this majestic and strategic outlook, the site would undoubtedly have been significant to the Traditional Custodians – as evidenced by the 2,000-year old rock carvings of a fish, a dolphin and a whale, right at the lodge’s doorstep.

 For Pretty Beach House proprietors, Brian and Karina Barry, honouring the Aboriginal cultural heritage of the site and its original inhabitants is a priority.

 “Aboriginal people have lived and gathered in the Bouddi area for at least 10,000 years.
 We show our respect for the Traditional Custodians of this land by drawing on their traditional knowledge and customs and incorporating them into our guest experiences,” explains Brian Barry.

 “We help to keep traditional knowledge alive while, at the same time, our guests gain an insight into the richness and significance of Indigenous culture and reflect on the spiritual heritage of our country.”

-Guests’ introduction to Indigenous culture comes at sunset on their first evening in the lodge, with the option of partaking in a smoking ceremony – a traditional welcome – performed by a local Indigenous elder.
-The ceremony is accompanied by didgeridoo and clapping sticks, and guests listen to Dreamtime stories and legends told by Aboriginal elders from the local Darkinjung tribe.
-For many, it’s a deeply moving experience, and a chance to ask questions and to connect with the elders, their culture and Country.
+Guests’ introduction to Indigenous culture comes at sunset on their first evening in the lodge, with the option of partaking in a smoking ceremony – a traditional welcome – performed by a local Indigenous Elder.
+The ceremony is accompanied by didgeridoo and clapping sticks, and guests listen to Dreamtime stories and legends told by Aboriginal Darkinjung Elders.
+For many, it’s a deeply moving experience, and a chance to ask questions and to connect with the Elders, their culture and Country.

 “We’re able to further support the local Indigenous community by offering tailored, guided adventures in the National Park.”